stianhoiland/mute/README.md

 ## How to install

-Download mute.exe in the Releases section.
+Download [the latest mute.exe](https://github.com/stianhoiland/mute/releases/latest) in the Releases section.
 Double click to run.
 Delete to uninstall.
 The executable leaves no trace behind.

 ## How to use